jeroenterheerdt/HAsmartirrigation/README.md

 Go to https://openweathermap.org and create an account.
 You can enter any company and purpose while creating an account.
 After creating your account, go to API Keys and get your key.

 ## Getting Monthly ET values
-To get the monthly ET values use http://www.rainmaster.com/historicET.aspx, http://wcatlas.iwmi.org/results.asp or another source.
+To get the monthly ET values use http://www.rainmaster.com/historicET.aspx, http://wcatlas.iwmi.org/results.asp or another source that has this information for your area.

 ## TODO
 - update README - automation example